ONSdigital/eq-questionnaire-validator/doc/decisions/0006-custom-section-summaries.md

 ## Consequences

 - Section summaries for lists are explicit rather than implicit; services that interperet the schema will be simpler.
-- Properties related to summaries are not present on non summary blocks.
+- Properties related to summaries are not present on non-summary blocks.
 - The `ListCollectorSummary` block can be removed as it's no longer needed.
 - Other custom summary types are possible.